 Recovery From Penetrating Keratoplasty

 A patient should report any eye irritation and vision issues to the ophthalmologist immediately; they may indicate that the body is rejecting the donated cornea.
-Unfortunately, rejection can occur even years after surgery, so patient and doctor must be vigilant.
+Unfortunately, rejection can occur even years after surgery, so patients and doctors must be vigilant.
 For undetermined reasons, African-Americans are five times more likely to experience a graft rejection.

 Approximately 45,000 PKPs are performed annually in the United States, and most are successful in restoring vision.
 Nearly three-quarters of PKPs result in grafts that are effective for at least 10 years.